openmason/nosh/README.md

 To reset request obj (as you might not want to send it via headers)

     ..> reset request

+### Navigation of url
+For the rest url, navigation of url can be using the following commands.

+    # set the url to root
+    .. /a/b > /
+    .. / >
+    # set the url to parent
+    .. /a/b/c > ..
+    .. /a/b >
+    # append subpath to the url
+    .. /a > /b
+    .. /a/b >

 ### Output

 #### Format